skibz/scuz/README.md

 # scuz

-> a resful web server with in-memory storage suitable for prototyping
+> a restful web server with in-memory storage suitable for prototyping

 ##### example